-How to Make Lemon Bars is the perfect recipe that everyone loves and is easy to prepare.
-Made with just a few ingredients, these bars are a wonderful dessert for picnics, potlucks, and dinner.
+How to Make Lemon Bars is the perfect recipe everyone loves and easy to prepare.
+These lemon desserts are made with just a few ingredients and are wonderful for picnics, bake sales, and potlucks.

 I grew up on this recipe for How to Make Lemon Bars.
-My mom found it in a church cookbook filled with member’s favorite recipes.
+My mom found it in a church cookbook with members’ favorite recipes.
 She had tried several other lemon bar recipes from other sources before finding the one she liked the best.

-Complicated recipes aren’t my style – and I’m guessing not yours either.
-This one is so easy and is sure to be one of your most requested recipes from family and friends.
+Complicated recipes aren’t my style, and I’m guessing not yours.
+This traditional lemon bar recipe is one of the easiest desserts.
+It will surely be one of your most requested recipes from family and friends.

 Creating a Cozy Life Group: